Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Run duplicate-payment detection Has any line item already been paid in a prior payment run, or does the same vendor + invoice number + amount appear elsewhere in the current run?
+Run duplicate-payment detection Has any line item already been paid in a prior payment run, or does the same vendor, invoice number and amount appear elsewhere in the current run?
 Rules Engine

-Deterministic match against payment history (vendor ID + invoice number + amount + date); cross-check against current run for vendor + amount duplicates; SOX 404 detective control - duplicate payments are a Big-4 audit finding pattern, recovery rate post-payment is 60-75% per IOFM benchmarks
+Deterministic match against payment history on vendor ID, invoice number, amount and date, with a cross-check against the current run for duplicates on the same vendor and amount; this SOX 404 detective control matters because duplicate payments are a recurring Big-4 audit finding and the post-payment recovery rate is only 60-75% per IOFM benchmarks

 Decision Record